elena-lpz/week01-assignment/README.md

 ## Problems encountered

-For some reason my audio did not work when I pushed the project to github even though I even corrected the path to look like
+For some reason my audio did not work when I pushed the project to github even though I even corrected the path to look like:

+from:

+<audio autoplay loop src="/files/rainy-lofi-city-lofi-music-332746.mp3"></audio>

+to:

-<audio autoplay="" loop="" src="/week01-assignment/files/rainy-lofi-city-lofi-music-332746.mp3"></audio>
+<audio autoplay loop src="/week01-assignment/files/rainy-lofi-city-lofi-music-332746.mp3"></audio>

 I also tried

 https://github.com/elena-lpz/week01-assignment/blob/main/files/rainy-lofi-city-lofi-music-332746.mp3?raw=true

-To fix this I used the link from my repo to link the audio.
-I would like to know why my original attempt did not work.
+and finally I tried taking the file out of the folder and linking it like

+<audio autoplay loop src="/rainy-lofi-city-lofi-music-332746.mp3"></audio>

+Unfortunately, none of these worked and I would like to know why.

 ## Wireframe and Figma design